Biophysics, Physiology, and some Psychology

 On Space for Dialogue between depth psychology and physiology

 Out of a developing sense of unease with the nature of the present dialogue between brain science and psychology, I sought understanding, not so much of this or that recent biological finding, but of the roots that feed the stance of neurophysiology toward depth psychology.
 While meandering in the chasm between physiology and psychology, contemplating the recent history of possible-impossible relations, the text evolved into an essay, a monograph titled Science, Psychoanalysis, and the Brain: Space for Dialogue (Cambridge University Press [read online], download; תרגום לעברית; Italian translation).
 The essay is an invitation, issued by a practicing physiologist, intended for dynamically oriented theory-sensitive psychologists and physiologists.
-It became an invitation to a space where reflections on neurophysiology are expressed and guided by depth psychology in mind; a space where neurophysiology resumes its traditional, humbled attitude toward matters of the psyche, and where the intellectual autonomy of depth psychology is acknowledged.
+It is an invitation to a space where reflections on neurophysiology are expressed and guided by depth psychology in mind; a space where neurophysiology resumes its traditional, humbled attitude toward matters of the psyche, and where the intellectual autonomy of depth psychology is acknowledged.
 The underlying assumption is that in the basic sense, as opposed to the applied science sense, the meaning of neurophysiological and neuroanatomical observables resides in their interpretation in light of psychological theories.
 A dialogue based on such terms, where psychology provides a theoretical framework that contributes to physiology, is beneficial to both parties: Neurophysiology gains something that is currently wanted – constraints and guidelines in phrasing meaningful questions.
 Psychology might gain further motivation to crystalize its multifaceted concepts.
 At all events, both camps might enrich the spectrum of metaphors available to them within their own disciplinary realms.

-Short essays on a range of topics (Science, Medicine, Education, Academy and Society):
+Short essays on a range of topics: